xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

   - When OAMP processor receives the BFD packet.
 It has 2 options
     - OAMP consume the BFD packet
     - OAMP punts the packet to CPU.

+**OAMP punts the BFD packet to CPU**

+-  When a BFD packet is forwarded to the OAM processor, the OAM processor must receive some information on how to process the packet.
+- Various blocks like FLP and PMF update this OAM information in the pipeline.
-  - Upon the reception of the BFD packet, various checks are done.
+- Upon the reception of the BFD packet, the following checks are done.
+   - Verify that the packet and the traps are correct or else generate the appropriate error code.
+   - Verify that the type taken from the trap is the correct.
+   - There are various other checks which are internally done in the pipeline.
-  - When any of this checks fails and the corresponding sticky bit is set and destination to the CPU is picked.
+   - When any of the required checks fails and the corresponding sticky bit is set and destination to the CPU is picked

+**OAMP consume the BFD packet**

-  - If all the checks pass , the Packet is consumed by the OAMP machine and not punted to CPU.
+- If all the checks pass , the Packet is consumed by the OAMP RX machine  and not punted to CPU.

-  To be removed
-  - BFD packet would be processed and traps sets the traps & destination accordingly.
-  - Packet is redirected to egress line card based on PMF action.

-All of us are already aware of the Pipeline architecture which is used for packet processing in NCS55xx and NCS5xx.
-Let us understand the packet processing w.r.t BFD.

-to be removed
-  - When a packet is received in the ingress direction, it goes through several stages in IRPP.
-  - Ingress hardware logic is capable of identifying the oam packets which is present in Forwader block in pipeline.

-Scale is defined by the OAM engine.

-When a BFD packet is forwarded to the OAM processor, the OAM processor must receive some information on how to process the packet.
-Various blocks like FLP and PMF update this OAM information in the pipeline.
+Note: Highlevel definition of the blocks used in the above discussion
 OAM: Operation, administration and Management Block used for administration of the ethernet and BFD OAM
 FLP: Forwarding lookup block in the forwarding engine.
-PMF: Programmable Mapping and Filtering block in the ingress and egress pipeline
+PMF: Programmable Mapping and Filtering block in the ingress and egress pipeline {: .notice--info}

 TX Path